Eligibility

 - If you are claiming qualifying children, you can be any age.

-- If you’re not claiming a qualifying child, you must be 25-64 years of age.
+- If you’re not claiming a qualifying child, you must be 25 to 64 years old.

 Additional requirements:

-- You cannot claim foreign income or a foreign housing deduction using Form 2555 or 2555EZ.
+- You cannot claim foreign income or a foreign housing deduction using Form 2555.

 - You cannot be the dependent of another person.